jundalisay/sp/content/en/superphysics/principles/definitions.md

 Slavery | A regular state of control of another's actions that produces pain Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
 Soul | a mind that is regarded without its crude parts.
 This is called atman in Sanskrit.
-Space | the Gap within perception, marked by identities Spirit | a mind in active form with waves of forces and feelings flowing through it
+Space | the perceptive gap within perception, marked by identities Spirit | a mind in active form with waves of forces and feelings flowing through it
 <!-- Any emtity or identity that relates to the pure Positive Force, with the Absolute as reference -->
 Spirituality | Any concept or idea that related to the pure Positive Force, with the Absolute as reference